marianocarreira/Microservices-ML-Flask-C4/README.md

-# Microservice architecture and Machine Learning example
+# Microservice architecture and Machine Learning example using Python Flask and TensorFlow

 ## Author